apache/pekko-http/CONTRIBUTING.md

 ## Pull Request Requirements

-For a Pull Request to be considered at all it has to meet these requirements:
+For a Pull Request to be considered at all, it has to meet these requirements:

 1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
 1. The code must be well documented in the Lightbend's standard documentation format (see the ‘Documentation’ section below).